 I’m kind of outspoken about consumerism and avoiding buying things needlessly, but I will never skimp on buying information and educating myself.
 It is important to invest in yourself by purchasing books, courses, or education in general.

-Of course, one can figure things out through trial and error, but if it is important to you and you have the means financially, you can accelerate your learning curve.
+Of course, one can figure things out through trial and error, but if it is important to you and you have the means financially, you can accelerate your learning curve to becoming a better photographer.

 I’ve found a lot of inspiration from the works of Galen Rowell and his beautiful photography in his books like Mountain Light.